-The village bus is the Norfolk Green route 50, which runs between Long Sutton and Wisbech.
+The village bus is the Stagecoach route 50, which runs between Long Sutton and Wisbech.
 The route takes in most of the village, including Rectory Road, Church Lane and Goodens Lane, as well as the High Road.

 The daily service to the College of West Anglia in King's Lynn on route 446 has been withdrawn and a new timetable for route 50 was introduced on 7th January 2018.

 Fenland Association for Community Transport (FACT) is a not-for-profit organisation in the Fenland area which offers a door-to-door service for people who cannot access local bus routes due to age, disability, living in a rural area with a limited bus service or not having access to a car.